YINI-lang/YINI-spec/YINI-Specification.md

 * Hyper Strings (H-Strings):
   * Leading/trailing whitespaces (tabs or spaces) and newlines are trimmed.
   * Inside a H-string, whitespaces (tabs or spaces) and newlines are normalized to one single space character.
-* Comments may follow key-value members or appear on separate lines.
+* Full-line and inline comments may follow key-value members or appear on separate lines.
 * Whitespace is permitted within lists, including across lines.

 ### 12.3.
 Value and NULL Handling